Rhyzhang/IP-DALLE/README.md

 # IP-DALLE
-IP (Image parser) for faster images editing to speed up the creative process with DALLE
+IP (Image processor) for faster images editing to speed up the creative process with DALLE